trod-123/android-nanodegree/Sandwiches/README.md

 ## What I learned
 - Parsing JSON to a model object
-- Designing an activity layout
+- Designing an activity layout using ConstraintLayout
+- Designing separate layouts for Portrait and Landscape orientations
-- Populating all fields in the layout, using Android Data Binding
+- Populating all fields in the layout using Android Data Binding

 ## Project source
 Project is sourced from Udacity's Android Nanodegree program.
 Here is the [Sandwich Club app starter code.](https://github.com/udacity/sandwich-club-starter-code)